-- The development of a combined environmental implementation and management plan; - The establishment of a skills development programme; - Co-ordinating policy, legislative and planning frameworks (national and international); - Implementing an advocacy and awareness strategy.
+- The development of a combined environmental implementation and management plan. - The establishment of a skills development programme. - Co-ordinating policy, legislative and planning frameworks (national and international). - Implementing an advocacy and awareness strategy.

 The Working for Water project addresses SDGs 3, 8, 13 and 15.
 The Working for Water, Working for Wetlands and Working on Fire projects address Goal 3 of the Sustainable Development Goals as all projects are working towards healthy lives, prevention of diseases through flood control, and death due to fire.
 These projects work towards Goal 8 through providing decent work and educational opportunities to marginalised people in the population.
-They also relate to Goal 13 as they are are all around developing and supporting ecological infrastructure (refering to naturally functioning ecosystems that deliver valuable services to people, such as water and climate regulation, soil formation and disaster risk reduction) as a means of making the environment more adaptable to climate change.
-Finally, the three projects are fundamental in capacity building towards achieving Goal 15 (to sustainably manage forests, combat desertification, halt and reverse land degradation and halt biodiversity loss).
+They also relate to Goal 13 as they are are all around developing and supporting ecological infrastructure (referring to naturally functioning ecosystems that deliver valuable services to people through measures that address matters such as water and climate regulation, soil formation and disaster risk reduction) as a means of making the environment more adaptable to climate change.
+Finally, the three projects provide fundamental capacity building towards achieving Goal 15 (to sustainably manage forests, combat desertification, halt and reverse land degradation and halt biodiversity loss).

-Dealing with a multifaceted problem such as removing invasive alien plants and the integration and coordination of the various controls tied to that procedure is the most important, yet also most difficult part of the Working for Water programme.
-Only through effective communication and project management has Working for Water been able to sew together the various aspects of the programme such as biocontrol, social development, or value- adding industries (utilising the cleared biomass to create furniture).
+Dealing with multifaceted problems such as removing invasive alien plants, and integrating and coordinating the various controls tied to that procedure are the most important, yet also most difficult parts of the Working for Water programme.
+Only through effective communication and project management has Working for Water been able to sew together the various aspects of the programme such as biocontrol, social development, and value-adding industries (utilising the cleared biomass to create furniture).
 Working for Water also works closely with schools to incorporate teachers in the project to expose them and their students to the programme's work.

 The Working for Water projects enable urban, peri-urban and rural communities to work together towards healthy lives and prevention of diseases through flood control.
 The project also works to provide decent work and educational opportunities to marginalised people within the population.
 In addition to this, Working for Water and its various projects have been able to develop and support ecological infrastructure as a means of making the environment more adaptable to climate change risks such as flooding and fire.
-Working for Water also sustainably manages forests, combats desertification, halts land degradation and biodiversity loss.
+Working for Water also sustainably manages forests, combats desertification, and halts land degradation and biodiversity loss.

-Fully involving all members of the local community or area in the planning and implementation of any Working for Water projects was key to the success seen by Working for Water.
+Fully involving all members of the local community or area in the planning and implementation of Working for Water projects was key to the success.
 It is only through participation that communities acquire a sense of ownership and become motivated to operate and maintain the area.

-The Working for Water team doing an incredible job of removing peri-urban alien vegetation.
+The Working for Water team removing peri-urban alien vegetation.
 Photo provided by: Working for Water project